China’s housing crash could set back millions of promising careers

 Images of tracts of empty buildings and uncompleted public works became global symbols of the nation’s waning confidence and disgruntlement with Xi’s handling of the world’s second-largest economy.

-And a cohort of young professionals who thought they’d found an escalator into China’s affluent middle class had their life upended.
+And a cohort of young professionals who thought they had found an escalator into China’s affluent middle class had their life upended.
 What seemed like a lifelong career turned out to be a moment in a bubble.

 The slump has tossed some 500,000 people out of the property sector in the three years through 2023, according to Ke Yan Zhi Ku, a real estate research group.